Model complexity

 plotQDoF(m, main = "DoF plot (robust)")

-Another way to see how many components are optimal in the model, in case if you have a test set or just a new set of measurements you want to use the model with, is to employ the Extreme plot.
+Another way to see how many components are optimal in the model, in case you have a test set or just a new set of measurements you want to use the model with, is to employ the Extreme plot.
 The plot shows a number of extreme values for different \(\alpha\).
-Imaging that you make several distance plots with different \(\alpha\) values and count how many objects model found as extremes.
+Imagine that you make several distance plots with different \(\alpha\) values and count how many objects model found as extremes.
 On the other hand you know that the expected value is \(\alpha I\).
 If you plot the number of extreme values vs. the expected number — this is the Extreme plot.

-If model captures systematic variation both for calibration and test set the points on this plot will lie within a confidence ellipse shown using light blue color.
+If the model captures systematic variation both for calibration and test set the points on this plot will lie within a confidence ellipse shown using light blue color.
 However, if model is overfitted, the points are getting outside it.

 Xc = simdata$spectra.c